Domain Validation (DV) Information

 Another method is DNS record verification, where we provide a unique code that must be added to the domain DNS records.
 Once we detect the correct record, domain ownership is confirmed.
 This method is useful for those who do not have access to an allowed e-mail addresses or prefer a more technical approach.

-The third method, file-based verification, requires the domain owner to upload a verification file to a specific directory on the website’s server.
+File-based verification requires the domain owner to upload a verification file to a specific directory on the website’s server.
 The CA will then check for the presence of this file to confirm ownership.
 This method is often used by web administrators who have direct control over their website’s files.
+More Information 🔗

 DV validation plays a crucial role in internet security by ensuring that SSL Certificates are only issued to individuals or organizations that genuinely own or control a domain.